What Is DNA?

 • Can you find the bonds between molecules of adenine and thymine in the image above?

-These are weak bonds that are able to break apart so that DNA can replicate.
+These are weak bonds that can break apart so that DNA can replicate.
 Adenine always bonds with thymine, and cytosine always bonds with guanine.

 The strict bonding rules in DNA cause the molecule to twist, taking on the traditional double helix shape.

-If you want to read more about the structure and discovery of DNA, check out DNA is a Structure That Encodes Biological Information by Scitable, Nature Education.
+If you want to read more about the structure and discovery of DNA, check out DNA Is a Structure That Encodes Biological Information.

-DNA is a really important molecule because it is capable of passing genetic information from parent to offspring and holds the blueprint for cell directions.
-Remember that it is made up of nucleotides containing a phosphate group and sugar to provide structure to the molecule, and a base for bonding to another DNA strand.
+DNA is essential because it can pass genetic information from parent to offspring and holds the blueprint for cell directions.
+Remember that it comprises nucleotides containing a phosphate group and sugar to provide structure to the molecule and a base for bonding to another DNA strand.

-In the Got It? section, you will explore more about the function of DNA in a cell.
+Keep going in the Got It? section to explore more about the function of DNA in a cell!

 Image - Button Next